tombrereton/threematch/README.md

 * 4 gems in a succession earns you a cross bonus.
 * 5 gems in a succession earns you a star bonus.
 * An intersection of a vertical and horizontal match earns you a diamond bonus.
-* If a match generates multiple bonuses only one is generated following the hierarchy: star, cross, bonus.
+* If a match generates multiple bonuses only one is generated following the hierarchy: star, cross, diamond.

 ## Running tests